dalgwen/openhab-addons/bundles/org.openhab.automation.java223/README.md

 }
 ```

 Here, `ItemStateChange` is available in the helper-lib.jar, alongside other strongly typed events.
-As it is a Java223 library class like others, it leverages the autoinjection feature: its fields are automatically injected with the corresponding parameter given by OpenHAB.
+As it is a Java223 library class like others, it leverages the autoinjection feature: its fields are automatically injected with the corresponding parameter given by openHAB.
 So, by using the right event object for your trigger, such as `ItemStateChange` in this example, you don't have to check the documentation to search for how the event parameter you need is named, and you won't miss the parameter because you misspelled it.
 You should find in the helper lib the other event objects matching the triggers of your rules.

 Here are all functionalities of the helper-lib: